RedHatInsights/config-manager/docs/dev-setup.md

 ```
 Above command sends host-registration request to host-inventory and also send the connection status to cloud-connector service.

-On the terminal where you ran `make start-inventory-consumer` you will see logs populating.
-At this point config-manager tries to setup the host by installing `rhc-worker-playbook` package and applies current org profile to the host.

 ### Running config-manager API.

 Use the below make command to start api server.